How to Get More Amazon Seller Feedback and ReviewsAshley Kochans

 Promote other products, brands, websites, etc.

-Only request seller feedback, or a product review, not both.
+Request only seller feedback, or only a product review, not both.

 Solicit reviews from paid sources, friends, family, etc.